 – Rationale: Were the objectives, design and methods of this piece of work informed by a sound rationale?

-– Data collection: Was the methodology for data collection scientifically robust, reliable and valid?
-(This criterion is not relevant for workshops.
-Service development or user involvement development projects are more likely to be selected if they have collected data to evaluate the success of the project).
+– Data collection: WHERE APPLICABLE – Was the methodology for data collection scientifically robust, reliable and valid?
+Service development projects are more likely to be selected if they have collected data to evaluate the success of the project.
+(This criterion is not relevant for workshops/ other submission tyres).

-– Analysis: Was the method of data analysis scientifically robust?
-(This criterion is not relevant for workshops.
-Service development or user involvement development projects are more likely to be selected if they have collected and analysed data to evaluate the success of the project).
+– Analysis: WHERE APPLICABLE – Was the method of data analysis scientifically robust?
+Service development projects are more likely to be selected if they have collected and analysed data to evaluate the success of the project.
+(This criterion is not relevant for workshops/ other submission types).

-– Generalisability: Are the findings likely to be applicable to wider numbers of service users or services across the UK?
+– QUANTITATIVE ONLY – Generalisability: Are the findings likely to be applicable to wider numbers of service users or services across the UK?
 (Work based on findings from large numbers of participants, with sociodemographic and clinical characteristics reflecting the diversity of service users across the UK, is more likely to be generalisable).

 – Limitations: Does the abstract acknowledge the limitations of the piece of work?

 – Conclusions: Do the conclusions match the findings?
 Try not to over-state the implications of your findings.
-(This criterion is not relevant for workshops).